 Postdoctoral reseacher, working with large-scale naturalistic datasets and analyzing them with modern neural networks and machine learning to gain better understanding of sensory representations.
 Sika deer whisperer.

-PhD candidate, co-supervised with Klaus-Robert Müller, working on methods for deciphering latent representations, and using linear algebra for good.
+PhD candidate, co-supervised with Klaus-Robert Müller, working on methods for deciphering latent representations and using linear algebra for good.
 Things he loves: neural networks, making code run faster than the speed of light, and RückenFit.

 MD candidate, co-supervised with Christian Doeller and Johanna Bergmann, trying to deepen our understanding of how the brain constructs relationships between objects/concepts and whether the underlying principles comply with spatial neural codes.
 Avid meditator, runner, Crossfitter, and soon-to-by psychiatrist.

 Data scientist and cognitive neuroscientist with a background in AI based in Montréal, Canada.
 Likes to study how representation patterns are transformed by experience.
 Compulsive collector of graduate degrees.

 Principal investigator, loves addressing fundamental questions with a fun team of highly-talented researchers.
 Also loves spending time making his kids laugh, cycling in nature, deep conversations, and a glass of IPA.

 PhD candidate, working on linking fMRI data to computational models of vision and behavior.
 Interested in brain representations underlying object recognition.
 Fueled by Carbonara, Colakracher, and feline attention.